ComplexCrisesDb/CCDr/README.md

 ```

-## aggregate content of pdfs in folder "mydocs_to_textmining" into a single corpus
+Aggregate content of pdfs in folder "mydocs_to_textmining" into a single corpus

 ```r